 The nights are getting darker and the leaves are beginning to gently fall from the trees – autumn is approaching fast!
 Here are my picks

-from my shop on Etsy for gorgeous autumn colours jewellery ..
+from my shop on Ebay for gorgeous autumn colours jewellery ..

 These rich red beads faceted beads are made from opaque glass, and hand woven onto silver ton metal.